tempus-app/tempus/docs/misc/RepoContributing.md

 ## 4. PR structure

-The PR description uses our [template.](../../.github/pull_request_template.md) Upon creation, ensure that the the contents are populated and the checklist is crossed off where appropriate.
+The PR description uses our [template.](../../.github/pull_request_template.md) Upon creation, ensure that the the contents are populated with details relevant to the issue and that the checklist is crossed off where appropriate.